joejoe04/potential-improvements/README.md

 <br><br>
 ## Suggestion for Upgrades / Downgrades
-Lay out all credits, prorated charges, and the final amount user will be charged for upgrade/downgrade:
+Lay out all credits, prorated charges, and the final amount user will be charged for upgrade/downgrade during the checkout process:
 ### Upgrades
 - Credit amount for unused portion of former plan
 - Prorated charge for remainder of billing period on new plan